-Total State aid to cities and towns has risen from approximately \$389.7 million in FY 1991 to \$865.8 million in the FY 2002 Enacted Budget.
+Total State aid to cities and towns has risen from approximately \$389.7 million in FY 1991 to \$896.7 million in the FY 2003 Enacted Budget.
 The largest category of State aid to cities and towns is assistance programs for school operations and school buildings.
 The general school aid program reimbursed communities on the basis of the relationship between the number of students and the property wealth and personal income of the community.
 The Legislature, recognizing that the method of education aid distribution required evaluation, created a "Joint Commission on School Funding" to study modifications to the system of state aid distribution.
 The Commission reported its recommendations to the Governor and the General Assembly with the FY 1998 Budget Act.
 It was recommended that support for specific targeted student investments (need, technology, limited English proficiency, early childhood, core instructional cost, and professional development) be included in the FY 1998 budget with the previous distributions frozen in place.
+This distribution methodology continued with several new investment funds established in the ensuing years.